SteamGridDB/steam-rom-manager/README.md

 App can be run using `start` script.
 After every recompile by `watch:renderer`, app can be refreshed using `Ctrl + R`, however `watch:main` requires need a restart.

 `Ctrl + Shift + I` can be used to launch Chrome inspector once the app is running.
+This works even in the release version.

 ## Building and app